-Bernard Nourrice and Solomon Prosper, citizens of the Republic of the Seychelles who were born on Diego Garcia Atoll in the Chagos Archipelago and forcibly deported therefrom in a crime against humanity by the United Kingdom to satisfy the terms of its Lease Agreement (UK-US Exchange of Notes) with the United States and constituting an act of military aggression and occupation against the peaceful Chagossian people.
+Bernard Nourrice and Solomon Prosper, citizens of the Republic of the Seychelles who were born on Diego Garcia Atoll in the Chagos Archipelago and forcibly deported therefrom and not allowed to resettle in a crime against humanity by the United Kingdom to satisfy the terms of its Lease Agreement (UK-US Exchange of Notes) with the United States and constituting an act of military aggression and occupation against the peaceful Chagossian people.

-The Claimants seek compensation for their emotional and economic damages, and future and past rents and leases as the rightful residents and owners of Diego Garcia Atoll.
+The Claimants seek compensation for their emotional and economic damages, and past rents and leases as the rightful residents and owners of Diego Garcia Atoll.
+Claimants also seek to act as class representatives of the Chagossian people.